-23 Attachment Handling
+24 Attachment Handling

-- $\checkmark$ Never lift the entire machine with a boom. - $\checkmark$ The machine must be parked on a level surface. - ✓ The machine must be secured to prevent rolling while the attachment is being demounted. - ✓ If the attachment is being lifted off, be sure the boom machine capacity, and lifting chains or straps are sufficient to withstand the attachment weight.
-See the serial plate on the machine for the attachment weight or the Specification section in this manual. - $\checkmark$ Do not demount removable counterweights or the attachment when on a slope. - ✓ Only demount removable counterweights without accessories attached to the arm. - ✓ Do not demount removable counterweights when in Rail mode. - ✓ Never demount the attachment with the booms out of the lowered to ground position. - ✓ Always fully stow the attachment before disengaging the quick hitch. - ✓ Always recheck the quick hitch. - ✓ Always recheck the attachment is fastened securely. - ✓ The RCI should be in Lifting Mode when any attachment is fitted, unless the safe system of work allows for otherwise.
+- ✓ Wear Site safety PPE and Long sleeves, Hard Hat, Gloves, and Eye protection. - \checkmark Never lift the entire machine with a boom. - \checkmark The machine must be parked on a level surface. - ✓ The machine must be secured to prevent rolling while the attachment is being demounted. - If the attachment is being lifted off, be sure the boom machine capacity, and lifting chains or straps are sufficient to withstand the attachment weight.
+See the serial plate on the machine for the attachment weight or the Specification paragraph in this manual. - \checkmark Never demount the attachment with the booms out of the lowered to ground position. - ✓ Always fully stow the attachment before disengaging the quick hitch. - ✓ Always recheck the quick hitch. - ✓ Always recheck the attachment is fastened securely. - The RCI should be in Lifting Mode when any attachment is fitted, unless the safe system of work allows for otherwise.

-23.2 Detaching
+24.2 Detaching